ocheron/cryptostore/README.md

 The API also provides functions to generate/extract a pair containing a private key and a certificate chain.
 This pair is the type alias `Credential` in `tls`.
-Currently the functions assume that the PKCS #12 file contains no other data than the credential.

 ```haskell
 > :set -XOverloadedStrings